kawu/hhu-dl-materials-2020/char/README.md

     nn.Linear(10, pos_enc.size())
 )
 ```
-You can now fill in the remaining pieces (accuracy function, training
+We can now fill in the remaining pieces (accuracy function, training procedure,
-procedure, etc. -- everything as it was before) and try to train an actual
+etc. -- everything as it was before) and try to train an actual model.
-model.

 ### LSTM

-To use our `SimpleLSTM` (with hidden/output size of 50) instead of CBOW, we
+To use our `SimpleLSTM` instead of CBOW, we take the last output vector of a
-take the last output vector of a unidirectional LSTM as the representation of a
+unidirectional LSTM as the representation of a word:
-word:
 ```python
 class Apply(nn.Module):
     def __init__(self, f):